Set

 expect result == FoundTheAnswer

-keepIf : Set k, (k -> Bool) -> Set k
+keep_if : Set k, (k -> Bool) -> Set k

 Run the given function on each element in the Set, and return a Set with just the elements for which the function returned Bool.true.

-|> Set.keepIf \k -> k >= 3
+|> Set.keep_if(\k -> k >= 3)

-dropIf : Set k, (k -> Bool) -> Set k
+drop_if : Set k, (k -> Bool) -> Set k

 Run the given function on each element in the Set, and return a Set with just the elements for which the function returned Bool.false.

-expect Set.fromList [1,2,3,4,5]
+expect Set.from_list [1,2,3,4,5]

-|> Set.dropIf \k -> k >= 3
+|> Set.drop_if(\k -> k >= 3)